cwalk/LeapMotion-BB8-Sphero/README.md

 Install cylonjs, a robotics javascript framework.
 More info here: https://cylonjs.com

-Clone the directory: `git clone https://github.com/cwalk/LeapMotion-General/`
+Clone the directory: `git clone https://github.com/cwalk/LeapMotion-BB8-Sphero`

-Navigate to the directory and do an `npm install` and you should have cylon and cylon-leapmotion.
+Navigate to the directory and do an `npm install` and you should have cylon, cylon-ble, cylone-sphero and cylon-leapmotion.

 ## Usage